geocode-city/api/README.md

 ## Deployment

-I personally use the [Heroku Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime); but instead of using their base images (which are rather large,) you'll see in the `Dockerfile` that I stubbornly use `haskell` base images to build dependencies, and `debian:buster` for the final image -- which requires installing Postgres libraries at every step, and a very questionable `curl -k...`.
+I personally use the [Heroku Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime); but instead of using [their base images](https://devcenter.heroku.com/articles/heroku-20-stack#heroku-20-docker-image) (which are rather large,) you'll see in the `Dockerfile` that I stubbornly use `haskell` base images to build dependencies, and `debian:buster` for the final image -- which requires installing Postgres libraries at every step, and a very questionable `curl -k...`.
+I did however take some inspiration from the heroku [image Dockerfiles](https://github.com/heroku/stack-images/blob/main/heroku-20/setup.sh)

 On a solidly average machine (8GB ram, 3 allocated to Docker,) a build takes ~30 mins from scratch, but under a minute if all dependencies have already been built and we're just recompiling the executables.
 I try to keep dependencies small, but there's at least two heavy hitters: `lens` and `swagger2`: Docker with only 2GB was running out of memory trying to compile these behemoths, even with the `-j1` flag sent to Stack!